-Copper, lead, temperature and salinity were retained in the final best model for survivorship success (Table 3, Figure 2).
-Temperature had a significant quadratic effect, where survivorship probability peaked at the imposed tropical seawater temperatures (29C) and declined at higher and lower levels (Figure 2c).
-Ammonium, mercury and pH did not result in a significant effect on survivorship probability and were dropped from the final model.
+Copper, lead, and temperature were retained in the final best model for survivorship success (Table 3, Figure 2).
+Temperature had a significant quadratic effect, where survivorship probability peaked at the imposed tropical seawater temperatures (28C) and declined at higher and lower levels (Figure 2c).
+Ammonium, mercury, pH and salinity did not result in a significant effect on survivorship probability and were dropped from the final model.

-Salinity and copper accounted for the highest levels of variance for the fertilisation model, with sediment and phosphorus accounting for only 10% of all variance (Table 4).
+Salinity and copper accounted for the highest levels of variance for the fertilisation model, with sediment and phosphate accounting for only 10% of all variance (Table 4).
 Copper and temperature accounted for the highest levels of variance for the survivorship model, with salinity and lead accounting for a minimal amount (Table 4).

-By way of example, we ran a combined model of survival to assess the joint probability of success for the range of salinity used in the experimental data (Fig 3).
-This analysis showed that the probability of larvae surviving through both stages of development is much lower in this case when compared to each individual stage.
+By way of example we used real-world water samples collected from Chowder Bay, Mona Vale and Lizard Island to assess the probability of success under varying water quality.
+Chowder bay within Sydney showed a consistently lower level of success for both fertilisation and larval survivorship with Mona Vale and Lizard Island showing a high level of success across both life history stages.
+We then ran a model combining both life history stages (fertilisation and larval survivorship) to determine the success of a single egg through development to settlement competency (FIG).
+This analysis showed that the probability of larvae surviving through both stages of development is lower when combined compared to each individual stage.
+Within this analysis Mona Vale and Lizard Island again had a great proportion of successful larvae compared to Chowder Bay.

 Discussion

 Coral fertilisation success and larval survivorship were affected by multiple water quality factors and significantly, our approach allowed us to estimate the relative importance of these factors (Table 2 and 3).
-Suspended sediment, phosphorus, copper and salinity significantly reduced fertilisation success, illustrating the sensitivity of larvae to their environment.
-Larval survivorship was most affected by the presence of the heavy metals copper and lead, but was also affected by temperate and salinity.
-Copper, which is related to industrial activity (Negri and Heyward 2001), and salinity, which is related to changes in global climate as well as seasonal variability (Solomon et al. 2007), were the two factors that had significant negative effects on both life history stages of corals.
+Suspended sediment, copper, ammonium, phosphate and salinity significantly reduced fertilisation success, illustrating the sensitivity of larvae to their environment.
+Larval survivorship was most affected by the presence of the heavy metals copper and lead, as well as temperate.
+Copper, which is related to its use in anti-fouling activity (Negri and Heyward 2001) had significant negative effects across both life history stages of corals.

 Copper is known to have widespread negative impacts on marine invertebrates (Calabrese et al. 1977; Ahsanullah and Arnott 1978; Rivera-Duarte et al. 2005; Fitzpatrick et al. 2008; Caldwell et al. 2011), including reef corals (Reichelt-Brushett and Harrison 1999; Negri and Heyward 2001; Reichelt-Brushett and Harrison 2004; Reichelt-Brushett and Harrison 2005).
 However, copper does not occur at high concentrations in most coral reef environments (Li et al. 2001).
 Nonetheless, the large effects observed at relatively low concentrations (in the order of 10µg/L) suggest that reducing the presence of copper in seawater is important for avoiding recruitment failure (Reichelt-Brushett and Harrison 2004) especially in the vicinity of ports and shipping channels, given that most copper in marine environments originate from anti-fouling paints on older vessels and ship groundings (Negri and Heyward 2001).